Carol Mather: Later years

 In retirement, he wrote Aftermath of War: Everyone Must Go Home, published in 1992.
 A memoir of his duties in Germany in 1945, visiting camps holding Axis prisoners, including Cossacks and Yugoslavs who fought for the Germans and who were returned to face an uncertain future under Stalin and Tito, the book was also a defence of Harold Macmillan against allegations of treachery made by Nikolai Tolstoy.
 He published a war memoir in 1997 entitled: When the Grass Stops Growing.

 Death

 Mather died on 3 July 2006 at the age of 87 in the Gloucestershire village of Lower Oddington.
 After a funeral service at St. Nicholas' Church in Lower Oddington, his body was buried in its graveyard.

 Personal life

-On 13 January 1951 Mather married the Honourable Philippa Selina Bewicke-Copley (born 5 December 1925), daughter of the 5th Baron Cromwell, who survived him after 55 years of marriage and died on the 30th August 2021, aged 95.
+On 13 January 1951 Mather married the Honourable Philippa Selina Bewicke-Copley (born 5 December 1925), daughter of the 5th Baron Cromwell, who survived him after 55 years of marriage and died on 30 August 2021, aged 95.
 Together, they had one son and three daughters.

 He enjoyed sketching in pen and ink, and painting in watercolours.
 He also took part in and outdoor pursuits, including skiing and fishing.
 He played polo and enjoyed fox hunting.
 He also rode, and won, point-to-point races.

 Mather's private papers from World War 2 are held at the Imperial War Museum, London.